klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

 6. **Size and Scope**
     Always keep in mind the size, complexity and scope of your project.
 Choose the Best Practices that are better suited for the quantitative qualities of your project.
 7. **Scalability**
-    Consider the Best Practices that can scale easily alsong with your project's growth and team size, both in the short term and the long term.
+    Consider the Best Practices that can scale easily along with your project's growth and team size, both in the short term and the long term.
 8. **Product and User Impact**
     Check which Best Practices contribute the most to the overall quality of your final deliverable, thus providing a better experience and outcome for your users.